 Navigate has been designed to help students get ready for college and access campus resources quickly and easily.

 St. Louis Community College provides a comprehensive financial aid program funded by federal, state and private agencies.

 The payment plan is offered by Nelnet Business Solutions and is available for fall and spring semesters.

 St. Louis Community College owns bookstores on each of its four campuses and at the South County Center and the William J. Harrison Education Center.
 All offer textbooks, merchandise and services to support the educational needs of our students.
 The bookstores also carry a wide variety of STLCC apparel, gifts, computers, software and general school supplies for the entire college community.
 Additional Resources

-Free tutoring, supplemental instruction, study skills/time management assistance, computer labs.
+Free tutoring, Peer-Assisted Learning, study skills/time management assistance, computer labs.